connormcole/Covid_Research_Project/README.md

 ## Team and Roles
 There are four members in our team:
 ##### Connor Cole:
-Conor is playing role of the square where he will be will be responsible for the repository.
+Connor is playing role of the square where he will be will be responsible for the repository.

 ##### Adibayo Ajibosin
 Adibayo is playing role of the triangle who will create mockup of machine learning model.